freenas/freenas-docs/userguide/plugins.rst

 are also deleted.** Make sure to back up any important data from the plugin **before** deleting it.

+The plugin jail must be *down* before it can be uninstalled.
+Expand the plugin entry and click :guilabel:`STOP` to shut down the plugin.

-:numref:`Figure %s <deleting_installed_plugin_fig>` shows an example of deleting the *plex* plugin by opening the |ui-options| and clicking :guilabel:`DELETE`.
-A pop-up message asks to verify deleting the plugin. **This is the only warning.** The plugin, associated jail, dataset, and snapshots are permanently deleted when the action is confirmed by entering the plugin name in the text field and clicking :guilabel:`DELETE`.
+:numref:`Figure %s <deleting_installed_plugin_fig>` shows an example of deleting the *plex* plugin by expanding the plugin entry and clicking :guilabel:`UNINSTALL`.
+A two-step dialog opens to confirm the delete action. **This is the only warning.** Confirm the action, enter the plugin name, and click :guilabel:`DELETE` to remove the plugin and the associated jail, dataset, and snapshots.

 .. _deleting_installed_plugin_fig: